DaveSkender/Stock.Indicators/docs/utilities.md

 - `PeriodSize.TwoMinutes`
 - `PeriodSize.OneMinute`

-> :warning: **Warning**: Partially populated period windows at the beginning, end, and market open/close points in `quotes` can be misleading when aggregated.
+> &#128681; **Warning**: Partially populated period windows at the beginning, end, and market open/close points in `quotes` can be misleading when aggregated.
 For example, if you are aggregating intraday minute bars into 15 minute bars and there is a single 4:00pm minute bar at the end, the resulting 4:00pm 15-minute bar will only have one minute of data in it whereas the previous 3:45pm bar will have all 15 minutes of bars aggregated (3:45-3:59pm).

 ### Extended candle properties